comprna/R2Dtool/README.md

 # txannotate
-Convert bed-like sites from transcriptomic to genomic coordinates using a genome-appropriate annotation
+Annotate transcriptomic sites with metatranscript coordinates and fetch genomic coordinates using a genome annotation

 ### Installation and dependencies